coreboot/coreboot/Documentation/tutorial/part1.md

 displayed the contents of the rom file.

 ### Step 7 summary - Install QEMU
-QEMU is a processor emulator which we can use to show coreboot
+QEMU is a processor emulator which we can use to show the coreboot boot process in a virtualised environment.

 ### Step 8 summary - Run QEMU
-Here's the command line broken down:
+Here's the command line instruction broken down:
 * `qemu-system-x86_64`
 This starts the QEMU emulator with the i440FX host PCI bridge and PIIX3 PCI to ISA bridge.
 * `-bios build/coreboot.rom`
 Use the bios rom image that we just built.
-If this is left off, the standard SeaBIOS image that comes with QEMU is used.
+If this flag is left out, the standard SeaBIOS image that comes with QEMU is used.
 * `-serial stdio`
 Send the serial output to the console.
-This allows you to view the coreboot debug output.
+This allows you to view the coreboot boot log.